Red Star Stadium: Marakana

 The largest crowd was recorded that autumn at a derby against Partizan Belgrade – 108,000 people.
 Next year, after the stadium was fully completed its capacity increased to 110,000 spectators and it got the unofficial moniker - Marakana, in honour of the famous Brazilian stadium.
 Apart from the look, the new stadium also featured a magnificent grass pitch with drainage.

 The first official goal at the stadium was scored by Trifun Mihailović in a youth match between Red Star and Jedinstvo from Zemun, a prelude to the first league match with NK Rijeka.
 The first official top division goal was scored by Nedeljko Vukoje from Rijeka while Dušan Maravić scored Red Star's first ever goal at the stadium, which resulted in a draw in the same game.

 Still on the subject of records, according to the number of tickets sold, the stadium saw its largest crowd on 23 April 1975 at the Cup Winners Cup semi-final home leg against the Hungarian side Ferencváros 2–2.
 There were officially 96,070 spectators in the stands that night with purchased tickets, but it is believed that the stadium was filled to the maximum allowable capacity which at the time was 110,000.

 In the years since, the stadium's capacity has gradually decreased.
 Following different modernization touch-ups, more seats were added.
 During the mid-1990s, in order to meet UEFA demands for spectators' comfort and security, standing places at the stadium were completely done away with.
 Seats were installed on all 4 stands so that the stadium's maximum capacity was 60,000.

 In 2008, the club announced the reconstruction of the pitch in the stadium.
 Under-soil grass heaters were installed and new modern turf has replaced the old playing surface.
 The training pitch will also be renovated by laying down synthetic turf and installing new lighting equipment.

-In 2014, the Assembly of Red Star decided unanimously to rename the stadium from Red Star Stadium to Rajko Mitić Stadium in honor to the late Red Star legend Rajko Mitić.
+In 2014, the Assembly of Red Star decided unanimously to rename the stadium from Red Star Stadium to Rajko Mitić Stadium in honor of the late Red Star legend Rajko Mitić.
 On 19 November 2017, a monument to Mitić was ceremonially dedicated in front of the west stand.

 After significant repairs in 2017–2018, the public bidding for the vast reconstruction project was announced in August 2018.
 The bidding, opened until September, included both the stadium and the entire sports complex.
 It included, among other changes, the lowering of the west stand and construction of the VIP section so as the removal of the athletic's track.